andykee/lentil/docs/user_guide/coordinate_system.rst

 * Rotations in +y rotate the xz plane counter-clockwise about the y-axis
 * Rotations in +z rotate the xy plane counter-clockwise about the z-axis

-When plotting planes, the z-axis is assumed to come out of the screen with the positive x-axis pointing to the right and the positive y-axis pointing up.
+When viewing a plane in 2D, the z-axis is assumed to come out of the screen with the positive x-axis pointing to the right and the positive y-axis pointing up.

 .. image:: /_static/img/coordinate_system_plot.png